Vineethgm-Projects/FilmRave/README.md

-# Explore Epic — Your Smart Travel Buddy
+# FilmRave — ReactJS & Spring Boot Movie Review Application

-**Explore Epic** is a full-stack travel planning web application designed to help users explore, book, and manage travel packages effortlessly.
-With personalized recommendations, real-time booking updates, live tour tracking, and an AI travel assistant, Explore Epic brings the convenience of a personal travel planner to your screen.
+**FilmRave** is a full-stack web application that allows users to explore, review, and discuss movies in a vibrant, community-driven environment.
+Built with a ReactJS frontend and a Spring Boot backend, the platform delivers a seamless user experience along with powerful backend capabilities for performance, security, and scalability.

 ---